Flawless Physio Logo

 Hallux Rigidus Treatment

 In some cases, custom insoles or orthotics may be recommended, with the purpose being to limit the range of motion in the big toe, usually with Morton’s extension, as this can provide pain relief.
-Discussing your clinician about footwear is essential as a shoe with a large toe box can provide pain relief, while a trainer with a rocker sole is also beneficial.
+Discussing with your clinician about footwear is essential as a shoe with a large toe box can relieve pain, while a trainer with a rocker bottom sole is also beneficial.

 A brace, taping, massage and joint mobalisations are all effective short-term pain relief, but ultimately, footwear, orthotics and exercises are the best forms of treatment for Hallux Rigidus.